darkdoon/audio-object/README.md

 ## AudioObject(audioContext, inputNode, outputNode, params);

-Here is a simple example of a compressor and a gain wrapped into a single audio object:
+Here is an example of a compressor and a gain wrapped into a single audio object:

     function createCompressGain() {